scottwater/jekyll_rest/README.md

 The following environment variables are available:

 * API\_KEY - This is how you authenticate with Jekyll Rest.
 Using the Heroku button one will be generated for you.
-* GITHUB\_API\_KEY - This is the API Key used to authenticate with Github.
+* GITHUB\_TOKEN - This is the API token used to authenticate with Github.
 You can create one on Github with Settings > Developer Settings
 * GITHUB\_REPO - What repo do you want to post to.
 * GITHUB\_USER - The Github user account (could also be an organization)